MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 ### License

-This project is licensed under GNU General Public License v3.
-You should be able to find a copy next to this file called 'LICENSE'.
+This project is licensed under the GNU Lesser General Public License v3.
+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>
-If not, you can find it online here: <https://www.gnu.org/licenses/gpl-3.0>

 Make sure usages and modifications comply with the license, and with the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).